till-s/tic-nic/README.md

 #### Optional and Unused Components

 The design features an SDRAM chip.
-This component is unused (I have used the same PCB design for a different project which exercises this SDRAM).
+This component is unused (I have employed the same PCB design for a different project which exercises this SDRAM).
 The SDRAM may safely be omitted.

 Likewise, the backup clock (X2) is optional and need not